 Each Team can apply for an additional user account.
 This is a read-only account and is meant for all other Team members who do not have a personalized WAT-account.
-It is named after the Team name and the Team ID (ie. Team SUM [TUD-Delft]).
-To request additional users the Faculty Advisor will send an e-mail to sde23wat@solardecathlon.ro filling in the excel format table, named "[Team Abbreviation, ie. CHA]-New Wat Users", available through the SDE23 WAT, including the personal details of the new members.
+It is named after the Team name and the Team ID (i.e. Team SUM [TUD-Delft]).
+To request additional users the Faculty Advisor will send an e-mail to [SDE25 Host City's email address] filling in the excel format table, named "[Team Abbreviation, i.e. CHA]-New Wat Users", available through the SDE25 WAT, including the personal details of the new members.
 Teams may request additional users at any time throughout the project development.
 Once you have your username and password, go to the login page, insert your username [1] and password [2], and press 'enter' [3] to access the main page.
 It is important that you edit your user information when you first log in.